codsen/codsen.com/src/os/string-unfancy.md

 ## Idea

-Convert typographically-correct characters (like curly quotes or m-dashes) to their basic counterparts (like apostrophes or hyphens).
+Convert [typographically-correct](https://practicaltypography.com/what-is-good-typography.html) characters (like [curly quotes](https://practicaltypography.com/straight-and-curly-quotes.html) or [m-dashes](https://practicaltypography.com/hyphens-and-dashes.html)) to their basic counterparts (like apostrophes or hyphens).

 It's the opposite of [`detergent`](/os/detergent/) and [`string-apostrophes`](/os/string-apostrophes/).

 It's used in ASCII-restricted places where encoding is too unwieldy, for example, image `alt` attribute values in email templates.
+Or stripping down the formatted markdown value, removing backticks and so on.

 {% include "btt.njk" %}